-The Sustainable Film Series
+The Sustainable Film Series 2016-2017

 Provoking Thought.
 Creating Action.

 The Sustainable Community Film Series raises awareness and encourages community dialogue about environmental issues afflicting our world through award-winning independent featured films.
 This year Walking Mountains will continue to provide films at two locations for the entire series.
 The 1st Tuesday of every month at Loaded Joes in Avon and 3rd Tuesday of every month at Dusty Boot in Eagle.
-There is a $5 suggested donation.
-Learn more.
+Showings start at 6:30pm.
+No reservations required, just show up!

-The Breach: December 1st & 15th
+YERT: November 1st & 15th

-The E-Waste Tragedy: February 2nd & 16th
+The Power of One Voice: May 2nd & 16th

 The Power of One Voice: A 50-Year Perspective on the Life of Rachel Carson is a groundbreaking documentary examining the life of Rachel Carson and the profound implications of her environmental work.
 Perfect for classrooms and community events, this 52-minute film features interviews with Rachel Carson’s adopted son, Roger Christie, her biographer, Linda Lear, and other notable writers, scientists and advocates.
 By highlighting the power of Carson’s voice, we hope to inspire others to add their voices to this essential conversation.
 Click here to view the trailer.